rahulstech/javafx-routing/samples/single-scene-demo/ReadMe.md

 ./gradlew :samples:single-scene-demo:run
 ```

-Embrace the world of JFX Routing and create exceptional single-scene applications that are both visually captivating and functionally superior!
+Embrace the world of JavaFx-Routing and create exceptional single-scene applications that are both visually captivating and functionally superior!